VenusNguyen/ios101-project1-wordle-starter/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+It took me a while to set up and run app on my phone instead of the simulator.

 ## License